Gawai Dayak: Authentic ritual festivals

 Gawai Dayak celebrations may last for a month.
 It is during this time of year that many Dayak hold authentic ritual festivals and weddings (Melah Pinang or Gawai Lelabi) take place.
 Most Iban will hold minor rites called bedara which can be bedara mata (an unripe offering) inside the family bilek room or bedara mansau (a ripe offering) at the family ruai gallery.
 Berunsur (cleansing) is performed at the family tanju (verandah).
-Rituals called gawa are the Sandau Ari (midday festival); Tresang Mansau (red bamboo pole); and Gawai Kalingkang.
+Rituals called gawa are the Sandau Ari (midday festival), Tresang Mansau (red bamboo pole) and Gawai Kalingkang.

-Ritual feasts of the Saribas and Skrang region include Gawai Bumai (agricultural festival) which comprises Gawai Batu (whetstone festival), Gawai Benih (a paddy seed festival) and gawai basimpan (paddy storing festival); and Gawai Burong (a bird festival).
+Ritual feasts of the Saribas and Skrang region include Gawai Bumai (agricultural festival) which comprises Gawai Batu (whetstone festival), Gawai Benih (a paddy seed festival), gawai basimpan (paddy storing festival), and Gawai Burong (a bird festival).
 The bird festival is performed earlier in the festive period to avoid spoiling of rice wine by the spirit Indai Bilai if the entombment festival for the dead (Gawai Antu or Ngelumbong) is also held within the same longhouse.

-In the Baleh region, the Iban ritual festivals include the Gawai Baintu-intu (wellness festival); Gawai Bumai (farming festival); Gawai Amat (proper festival to request divine supernatural assistance); Gawai Ngelumbung (tomb-building festival) and Gawai Mimpi (festival based on dream messages from the spirits).
+In the Baleh region, the Iban ritual festivals include the Gawai Baintu-intu (wellness festival), Gawai Bumai (farming festival), Gawai Amat (proper festival to request divine supernatural assistance), Gawai Ngelumbung (tomb-building festival) and Gawai Mimpi (festival based on dream messages from the spirits).

-Fortune related festivals include a Gawai Mangkong Tiang (main house post hammering festival) for any newly completed longhouses.; Gawai Tuah (fortune festival) which comprises three stages i.e. Gawai Ngiga Tuah (fortune seeking festival), Gawai Namaka Tuah (fortune welcoming festival) and Gawai nindokka tuah (fortune safekeeping festival) and Gawai Tajau (jar festival).
+Fortune related festivals include a Gawai Mangkung Tiang (main house post hammering festival) for any newly completed longhouses; Gawai Tuah (fortune festival) which comprises three stages such as Gawai Ngiga Tuah (fortune seeking festival), Gawai Namaka Tuah (fortune welcoming festival) and Gawai nindokka tuah (fortune safekeeping festival) and Gawai Tajau (jar festival).
 The health-related festivals which may be performed are the Gawai Sakit (healing festival) which takes place if the belian rituals, sugi sakit (supernatural cleansing) or renong sakit (supernatural curing) are unsuccessful.
 For most of these traditional festivals, sacred invocation and incantations called pengap or timang are performed throughout the night(s) by a bard (lemambang) and his assistants or a manang (healer).